 But still, Santa had to come.

 My dad and I navigated the icy streets again and made our way to the mall, which, despite the inclement weather, was in a full-throttle state of Christmas Eve hysteria.
 My dad, riding the last-minute shopping adrenaline high, practically ran from store to store.
 I tailed him, less enthusiastic.
 I hate crowds.
-But I was, for the first time in my life maybe, focused on our mission instead of on complaining.
-My dad decided we would fill a stocking for my mom, too, in hopes that it would brighten her mood.
+But I was, for maybe the first time in my life, focused on our mission instead of on complaining.
+My dad decided we would fill a stocking for my mom, too, in the hopes that it would brighten her mood.
 We grabbed a few scented lotions from Bath & Body Works, some chocolate truffles from the Godiva store, then ran through J.C.
 Penney.
 In the ladies’ department, I picked a pair of festive Christmas socks I thought she might like.
 My dad, who’s not always the most creative gift-giver, held up a pair of underwear.

 “Do you think these are her size?”

 “Dad!”
 Mortified, I tried to hide behind a clothing rack.

 Next we headed to the toy store, where we loaded up on Legos and Matchbox cars for the boys.
 At one point, getting to choose everyone’s gifts made me a little drunk with power, and I briefly considered torturing my younger siblings by picking out things I knew they wouldn’t like.
 But as quickly as it came, that admittedly not very mature notion disappeared, and I got serious again.